Fear hit me.

 3. Create a PDF version of a post

-You could copy the text of your post, paste it into Microsoft Word or Open Office, and save it as a PDF file.
+You could copy the text of your post, paste it into Microsoft Word or Google Docs, and save it as a PDF file.
 Or, even better, simply use PrintFriendly.com.

 Why would you want to create a PDF version of the post?
-Well, for starters, as Ana points out in her post above there are directories in which you can submit PDF-versions of your posts.
-Some of these directories have Google PageRanks of 6 or higher.
+Well, for starters, as Ana points out in her post above, there are directories in which you can submit PDF-versions of your posts.
+Some of these directories have decent domain authority.

 (I’m talking of other people’s blogs, of course.
-Not yours.)
+Not yours.
+Yours will last forever, right?)

 4. Create a PDF checklist of a post